 Medical scrub businesses can operate in various markets, ranging from individuals to large business contracts.
 Determining your business’s niche can help narrow down which market is best.

-Retailers: Many medical scrub businesses will target physicians, nurses, surgeons, and other health care and medical staff .
-Selling at retail can not only be done through a storefront but also through online store, or traveling booths at conventions and markets.
+Retailers: Many medical scrub businesses will target physicians, nurses, surgeons, and other health care and medical staff.
+Selling at retail can not only be done through a storefront but also through online stores, or traveling booths at conventions and markets.

 Wholesalers: Selling to retailers typically requires some level of manufacturing as retailers often purchase scrubs in bulk.
 If you want to keep things smaller and avoid manufacturing, you may opt for local shops and sell your line in smaller batches.